Restoring Survivors of Human Trafficking

 Doma is fighting trafficking here on the homefront in many ways!

-Through our Bloom!
-Program we journey with the CATCH ladies as they move from victim to survivor through mentorship, life skills, and workforce development via our social enterprise (FREEDOM A LA CART- a yummy food cart that employs the ladies).
+Through our CATCH Connection Program, we journey with the CATCH ladies as they move from victim to survivor through mentorship, life skills, and workforce development via our social enterprise (FREEDOM A LA CART- a yummy food cart that employs the ladies).

-Doma continues to educate and empower Columbus communities to resist sex trafficking through ABOLITIONIST U, our thirty-two hour course that educates aspiring abolitionists and fully equips them to make an immediate impact!
-Doma is also a leader in educating youth on the subject of human trafficking; we have designed a curriculum that will be taught in nearly 100 schools in Ohio next year!
-We believe that education is one of the most critical steps in the modern abolitionist movement, and we will continue to lead the way in making comprehensive education available to all.
+Doma continues to educate and empower Columbus communities to resist sex trafficking through ABOLITIONIST U. We believe that education is one of the most critical steps in the modern abolitionist movement, and we will continue to lead the way in making comprehensive education available to all.

 WHO ARE THE CATCH LADIES?